-The PI and the research team needs to work in conformity with the federal law on animal protection (RS 455, and amendment of June 15, 2012), the federal ordinance on animal protection (RS 455.1), the federal ordinance on animal experimentation, production, and housing (RS 455.163), and in addition with the relevant EU directive (2010/63/EU) for EU funded proposals.
+The PI and the research team needs to work in conformity with the federal law on animal protection (RS 455), the federal ordinance on animal protection (RS 455.1), the federal ordinance on animal experimentation, production, and housing (RS 455.163), and in addition with the relevant EU directive (2010/63/EU) for EU funded proposals.

 All the experimental procedures on animals within the project will are subject to validation by Cantonal Authorities.